 Over the course of the year students will engage with critical questions and texts and investigate the nature of play.
-The class will devise and workshop short theatrical pieces and perform a collaborative 400 Fringe Theatre Event.
-The class will develop a vocabulary for mutual challenge and evaluation: how do we talk honestly about our work?.
+The class will devise and workshop a performance using as a starting point poet Carolyn Smart’s Careen (her theatrical telling of the story of Bonnie and Clyde).

 The central questions for the class are: